socketsupply/docs/guides/faq/index.md

 With a single developer license, you can install operator on as many computers as you like.

-### How to get the latests Operator updates.
+### How to get the latest Operator updates.

-The Operator applications checks for updates on a daily basis, if you would like to update to the latests version immediately you can check for updates in the toolbox under the Preferences menu.
+The Operator Toolbox application checks for updates on a daily basis, if you would like to update to the latest version immediately you can check for updates in the toolbox under the Preferences menu.

 <img class="fullscreen" src="https://raw.githubusercontent.com/optoolco/docs/master/guides/faq/images/check-updates.png"/>

-Once you check for updates, you can restart the application that was updated, including toolbox and you will start the latests version.
+Once updates have been downloaded, you need to restart the app to use the newest version of it.

 ## Accounts